Parameter-dependent Pseudodifferential Operators of Toeplitz Type: Applications

-In fact it is clear that $H^{s+\mu}(M,F,P)$ belongs to the domain of the closure of $A_P$.
+with some constant $C$.
+In particular, if $\Lambda^\wedge$ contains the right complex half-plane, then $A_P$ is the generator of an analytic semi-group. \end{corollary} \begin{proof} It is clear that $H^{s+\mu}(M,F,P)$ belongs to the domain of the closure of $A_P$.
 Now let $u$ belong to the maximal domain, i.e., both $u$ and $A_Pu=PAPu$ belong to $H^{s}(M,F,P)$.
 With the notation of Theorem \ref{thm:toeplitz2} it follows that

 Hence the closure and the maximal closed extension coincide and have domain $H^{s+\mu}(M,F,P)$.
 The stated norm estimate follows by writing $z=\tau^\mu e^{i\theta}$ and using that then